 If non-residents of Belgium are travelling to Belgium:

-- A negative PCR test taken no more than 72 hours prior to arrival is necessary for all non-residents, regardless of their nationality.
+- A negative PCR test taken no more than 72 hours prior to arrival is necessary for all non-residents age 6 and over, regardless of their nationality.
 An antigen test will not be accepted by the authorities.

 - Passengers will be refused entry if they fail to comply with these restrictions.
 Please note that the passenger will be responsible for any associated costs.